moulos-lab/better4u/03_prs_derivation/distribute_loo.md

 You can find these files in [this](https://drive.google.com/drive/folders/19unmYal4uqk97jpZKwSSNuaaVyGWSD8n?usp=sharing) Google Drive link.
 Each subdirectory is named according to the left-out cohort.
 YOu should download and place them inside the working directory.
+Files where SNPs are named based on `CHR:POS:REF:ALT` are also available.
 For your convenience, we also provide `gdown` download links, if you have [gdown](https://github.com/wkentaro/gdown) installed, otherwise just download the files and place to the working folder: